 When a woman agrees to carry a child to term for another individual, who then becomes the legal parent of the child at birth, it is called surrogate parenthood.
 Surrogate mothers are often used by women who are unable to conceive or carry a child to term.
 This typically happens through the implanting of an embryo fertilized by the male partner's sperm (this process is called "artificial insemination").
-Same-sex male couples also sometimes employ surrogate mothers, often by fertilizing one of her eggs, as an alternative to becoming an adoptive or foster parent.
+Same-sex couples also employ surrogate mothers as an alternative to becoming adoptive or foster parents.

-The surrogate mother relinquishes her parental rights the moment the child is born.
-The biological father automatically becomes the legal father, while the non-biological parent adopts the child.
+The surrogate mother gives up her parental rights the moment the child is born.
+The biological father automatically becomes the legal father.
+The non-biological parent adopts the child.
+If the couple used both a sperm and egg donor, both parents will need to adopt.
 Not all states allow surrogate parent arrangements.

 This article provides a general overview of surrogate parenthood, including applicable laws.
 See FindLaw's Surrogacy Law section for additional articles and resources.